TaraHelberg/Hang-Hangman/README.md

   * Note that on selction of either options 1 or any off the leves in Options 2 the Game will start .
       + Is letter in word check and result of letter not in word
       + Is letter in word check and result of letter in word
-      + Input of more than 1 letter check and result
+      + Input of more than 1 letter check and result / just pressing enter
       + Input of not a letter check and result
+      + Input of a letter already used and result
+  * Note Hangman visuals begins to build on letter not in word as life is lost level drops
   * Note User is informed and directed during game play screen is cleared of messages as game progresses

 ![gameinplay1](./assest/readmeimages/hangman-gameinplay1.png)